Skip to main content

 • An induction phase of one year ending with a final test.

 Requirements to teach at secondary level have been reformed by law 79/2022 that has modified the D.Lgs.
-59/2017, which remains the reference regulation for initial education and recruitment of secondary teachers.
+59/2017, which remains the reference regulation for initial education and recruitment of secondary school teachers.

 Support teachers at all levels, beside the qualifications described above, need an additional specialisation course called ‘formative and active traineeship for support teachers’ (Tirocinio formativo attivo - TFA sostegno) (DM 30.09.2011).

 The initial education of teachers of Catholic religion involves both the Italian State and the Catholic Church.
 In 2012, the Ministry of education and the Italian Episcopal Conference, i.e. the assembly of Italian bishops (Conferenza Episcolale ItalianaCEI), have agreed on the qualifications required for teachers of Catholic religion (DPR 175/2012).
 Italian regulations establish that teachers must have completed either studies at higher level in religious sciences or theology or theological studies at a seminar.
-Moreover, in pre-primary and primary schools, also priests, deacons and qualified religious persons can teach Catholic religion.
+Moreover, in preprimary and primary schools, also priests, deacons and qualified religious persons can teach Catholic religion.
 At all levels, beside these qualifications, teachers must also meet the requirements established in the Canon law Code according to which a person is qualified to teach the Catholic religion when she/he demonstrates knowledge of Christian and Catholic contents, possession of pedagogical skills and to lead a Christian life.
-This category of teachers will not be described in further details in the next sections.
+This category of teachers will not be described in the next sections.

 Institutions, level and models of training